mdotstrange/NightmarePuppeteerPublic/DialogueTemplates.md

 * As soon as Actor1 used a new [n*] like in line 4 that will create a new one to be used

 * **Here are those two text files you can use as examples**
+* Check the existing files to see how things are done
 * You can write yours to be as many lines as you'd like
 *  [Actor1 file](https://raw.githubusercontent.com/mdotstrange/NightmarePuppeteerPublic/master/Files/Actor1_Stalker.txt)
 *  [Actor2 file](https://raw.githubusercontent.com/mdotstrange/NightmarePuppeteerPublic/master/Files/Actor2_Stalker.txt)